uport-project/uport-credentials/tutorial/tutorial.md

 ```

 We present this to the user in the form of a QR code.
 When you scan this code with your mobile app you should see an alert that you are about to add a credential.
 It should reference the Creator app as the identity giving you this credential.
 This will add the credential locally to your phone.

+We also create a clickable link.
+If you click on this link in a mobile browser you will be taken to the uport iOS app.

 When you're done editing the file you may run the Creator service like so: